Sugar River water at Kelleyville New Hampshire

 Primary flow reference before choosing a lower-river plan.

-Newport corridor
+Newport area

 Useful middle-river planning with bridge and public/private checks.